-Study for a Masters in Public Health (Addictions) at Liverpool John Moores University’s renowned Public Health Institute.
-This innovative course examines the evidence base of harms and risks relating to addictions and how to reduce them.
+This Public Health Addictions MSc from LJMU’s Public Health Institute examines the evidence base of harms/risks relating to addictions and ways to reduce them.

 - Explore the evidence base of addiction harms and risks and the policies used to reduce them